AnandRituraj/MailMerge-pro/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on GitHub or contact the maintainer.
+If you encounter any issues or have questions, please contact the maintainer.